Josh Rojas Player Props: Diamondbacks vs. Braves

-Josh Rojas -- .133 average over his past 10 games -- will be in action for the Arizona Diamondbacks against the Atlanta Braves, with Charlie Morton on the mound, on June 2 at 9:40 PM ET.
+The Arizona Diamondbacks, including Josh Rojas (.167 slugging percentage in past 10 games, including no home run), take on starting pitcher Spencer Strider and the Atlanta Braves at Chase Field, Saturday at 10:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Rockies.
+In his previous game he had a hitless showing (0-for-3) against the Rockies.

 Josh Rojas Game Info & Props vs. the Braves